jespercedergren/spark-playstation/README.md

 which can accessed on `localhost:8889` using the link (with the token) provided in the logs after running the command above.

-To run the the application code to create the output data, open a new terminal and run.
+To run the the application code to create the output data, open a new terminal and run

 ```
 make run_app
 ```

 This will write the files to `./tests/resources/data/output`.
-Note that this expects the full input data set will be avialable at the input path specified in the [config](src/playstation/config.py).
+Note that this expects the full input data set will to be available at the input path specified in the [config](src/playstation/config.py).